chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/datetimes/timespan.md

 Subtracting one `DateTime` from another results in a `TimeSpan`.

 # Uses
-- Reflecting interval betweent two dates or times.
+- Reflecting interval between two dates or times.
 - Measuring elapsed time

 # Construction